About Lab

 Virtually all Lab alumni go on to graduate from a four-year college.
 They gain acceptance to outstanding colleges around Chicago and the country: from the University of Chicago, University of Illinois–Urbana Champaign, Northwestern, and DePaul, to Harvard, Emory, University of Southern California, and many more.

 And Lab grads find each other wherever they go—their Lab relationships last for years after graduation, turning into unexpected opportunities over and over as they pursue any number of different fields: medicine, law, education, banking, finance, theater, and the creative arts.
+See where Lab students go after high school.

-UChicago resources and people enhance every student’s experience
+people enhance every student’s experience

 Lab students of every age benefit from the University’s outstanding academicians and access to unmatched resources: